SiamSarker/ProjectManagement_javaFX/README.md

-# Project Title
+# Multi-Client Server System with JavaFX and Socket Programming

-This project is a multi-client server system that demonstrates communication between clients and a server using Java and JavaFX.
-It includes a leader and team member interaction system with a server-side process.
+This project is a multi-client server system that demonstrates communication between clients and a server using Java, JavaFX, and socket programming.
+It includes a leader and team member interaction system with a server-side process that handles multiple client connections.

 ## Features

-- Multi-client server system
+- Multi-client server system using Java sockets for communication
-- JavaFX-based GUI for interaction
+- JavaFX-based GUI for interaction between clients and server
 - Runnable in IntelliJ IDEA with JavaFX configuration
+- Server-side socket management to handle multiple client connections

 ## Setup Instructions